Python return list

-In Python, you can return a list from a function using a return statement after creating the list in the function.
+How can I return a list from a function in Python?

-Here is a simple example of a Python function that returns a list:
+Here is a simple example of a function that returns a list:

 def get_numbers():